learnk8s/kubernetes-production-best-practices/application-development.md

 Consider the following scenario: if your application is processing an infinite loop, there's no way to exit or ask for help.

-When the process is consuming 100% CPU, it won't have time to reply to the Readiness probe checks, and it will be eventually removed from the Service.
+When the process is consuming 100% CPU, it won't have time to reply to the (other) Readiness probe checks, and it will be eventually removed from the Service.

-However, the Pod is actively counted against the active replicas for the current Deployment.
+However, the Pod is still registered as an active replica for the current Deployment.

+If you don't have a Liveness probe, it stays _Running_ but detached from the Service.

-In other words, not only the process isn't serving requests, but also it consumes resources.
+In other words, not only the process isn't serving any requests, but also it consumes resources.

-You should expose and use a Liveness probe for the current container that replies with a success response.
+_What should you do?_

+1. Expose an endpoint from your app
+1. The endpoint always replies with a success response
+1. Consume the endpoint from the Liveness probe

+Please note that you should not use the Liveness probe to handle fatal errors in your app and request Kubernetes to restart the app.

+Instead, you should let the app crash.

-The probe should not have any logic, and it should be used as a recovery mechanism in case the process is not responsive.
+The Liveness probe should be used as a recovery mechanism only in case the process is not responsive.

 ### Liveness probes values aren't the same as the Readiness